sum7k/fastapi-skeleton/README.md

 ---

-# 🌟 Extending fa-skeleton
+# 🌟 Extending fastapi-skeleton

-fa-skeleton is designed to be extended.
+fastapi-skeleton is designed to be extended.
 Add your own features:

 * Additional authentication providers (OAuth, SAML)
 * Rate limiting and throttling